 She has nearly 15 years of experience in higher education and career development.
 Through her work at Hartwick College and SUNY Oneonta, Melissa served as the director of their career centers.
 In 2014, she received her Global Career Development Facilitator certification, and she participated in the National Association of Colleges and Employers Career Coaching Intensive Training.
 She enjoys learning and sharing with other professionals in the industry.
 She presented, "Prototyping Design Thinking Strategies in Career Development'' at SUNY Career Development Organization's drive-in workshop in 2019.

 Melissa enjoys hiking, writing, and spending time with her family and a menagerie of pets.

 David oversees the Career Center’s efforts to provide career development, counseling, education and connections to students during all four years.
 He also leads the Center’s outcomes and assessment efforts.
 With more than 25+ years experience helping college students make career plans, David has recently focused his efforts on helping underclass liberal arts students obtain “career-related experience”.

 David received an Masters of Education degree in College Student Personnel from Northeastern University, an M.Div. degree from Gordon-Conwell Theological Seminary, and a Bachelor of Science degree in Biology from Purdue University.

 Leslie works closely with the staff to advise students interested in health professions as they explore career options, obtain pre-requisite coursework and experience, and complete the process of applying to health professions schools.
-Leslie has been with the Career and Life Outcomes Center for over 20 years and has served during this time on the Health Professions Advisory Committee as well as serving as the primary advisor for careers in health, education, and human services.
+Leslie has been with the Career Center for over 20 years and has served during this time on the Health Professions Advisory Committee as well as serving as the primary advisor for careers in health, education, and human services.